 Another approach to studying the trade-off between size and power that is made by these different versions of SiZer is through the analysis of real data.
-Figure 10 shows the density estimation example of the 1975 British Family Incomes data, that was carefully analyzed by Schmitz and Marron (1992), again using the same three panels of Figures 8 and 9.
+Figure 10 shows the density estimation example of the 1975 British Family Incomes data, that was carefully analyzed by Schmitz and Marron (1992), again using similar four panels as in Figures 9.
 The conventional SiZer analysis shows two significant modes, which has been independently confirmed by a parametric analysis as discussed in Schmitz and Marron (1992).
 The red region between modes is still present for the new Row-Wise SiZer shown in Figure 10c, and again, greater credence needs to be placed in this more precise version.
 Unfortunately this red region completely disappears in the global SiZer map.
 This loss of power is particularly unfortunate, since the bimodality is the important feature of this data set.

 Figure 10: Full range of SiZer analyses of the British Family Incomes data.
-Figures 10a, b, c and d show family of smoothed curves, conventional, row-wise and global SiZer versions, respectively.
+Figures 10a, b, c and d show the scale space, conventional, row-wise and global SiZer versions, respectively.